When Is It Time To Do Some Scheduled Maintenance On My Vehicle?

 If your transmission is dying, your engine needs a cylinder head replacement and engine control module, your coolant reservoir tank is overheating and all your hoses are cracked, we get it.
 You just want to get rid of the car all together and move on instead of buying multiple used transmission parts or a used engine assembly.
 We have other options for you; check out Auto Traders, they offer used and new cars near you, by make and model.

 Don’t worry about trading your car in either; My Auto Store buys your car for the top dollar!
 Check out their Sell Your Car campaign here.
 Go green!
 They recycle quality car parts, like the perfectly functioning headlight assembly in your car, and give you a great deal in return.
-This used auto parts store buys cars/trucks that have reached the end of their life, starting at $300.
+This used auto parts store buys cars/trucks that have reached the end of their life.
 The money you get can go right into that new car or truck you need!
-By using our tips you can avoid some expensive repairs in the future or help yourself make those expensive repair less costly, making your wallet heavier and your anxiety lighter.
+By using our tips you can avoid some expensive repairs in the future or help yourself make those expensive repairs less costly, making your wallet heavier and your anxiety lighter.